 During review of the data in the 2017-2018 monitoring period, it was noted that the daily water take exceeded the limit allowable for general purposes (consumptive) use on several occasions.
 This appears to be caused by a problem with the water metering equipment recording higher than actual volumes, and not recording as zero when no water was taken.
 The equipment was serviced and appears to currently be recording correctly.
 Following this, the consent holder was directed to have the equipment in question certified before 3 September 2018.
 Instead, the datalogger was replaced, which allowed Graeme Lowe Protein to view their water take data and help to prevent a recurrence of this issue.
-The daily water take breached the maximum limit for general purposes use by more than 5 % on only one occasion in 2018-2019, and on no occasions in 2019-2020.
-This represents a significant improvement in compliance with consented limits over the past two monitoring years.
+The daily water take breached the maximum limit for general purposes use by more than 5% on only one occasion in 2018-2019, and on no occasions in 2019-2020.
+Following investigation into discrepancies in the water take records, the improvements in compliance were maintained in the 2020-2021 monitoring period.